mth/yeti/doc/reference.rst

 typedef into normal polymorphic typedef (that will bind a copy of the shared type).

-Type definitions can have argument list between ``<>`` symbols (when not provided, it is same as having empty list).
+Type definitions can have parameter list between ``<>`` symbols (when not provided, it is same as having empty list).
 These will create free type variables bound in the scope of definition of the Type itself.
 The parameters must also be provided when the bound definition is used.
-The given parameters will be unified to the corresponding arguments in the copy of the bound type.
+The given parameters will be unified to the corresponding ones in the copy of the bound type.

-The binding of type to Id is also available for the definition of the Type itself, so recursive types can be defined, but the binding has no arguments there.
+The binding of type to Id is also available for the definition of the Type itself, so recursive types can be defined, but the binding has no parameters there.
 It is created by first creating a type variable bound to the Id in the type definition scope, which is thereafter unified with the defined type.